JPvRiel/docker-rsyslog/README.md

 ## Build

-A pre-requisit is to create your own self-signed cert for default/test purposes expected in the following places:
+A pre-requisite is to create your own self-signed cert as a built-in for default/test purposes.
+It is expected in the following places:

 - key: `etc/pki/tls/private/default_self_signed.key.pem`
 - cert: `etc/pki/tls/certs/default_self_signed.cert.pem`